-This information applies to Prime Air® Series pumps.
-Refer to the manual accompanying the engine or power source before attempting to begin operation.
+This information applies to PA Series basic pumps.
+Gorman-Rupp has no control over or particular knowledge of the power source which will be used.
+Refer to the manual accompanying the power source before attempting to begin operation.

 This manual will alert personnel to known procedures which require special attention, to those which could damage equipment, and to those which could be dangerous to personnel.
 However, this manual cannot possibly anticipate and provide detailed instructions and precautions for every situation that might occur during maintenance of the unit.
 Therefore, it is the responsibility of the owner/maintenance personnel to ensure that only safe, established maintenance procedures are used, and that any procedures not addressed in this manual are performed only after establishing that neither personal safety nor pump integrity are compromised by such practices.